 - Iraq/Afghanistan Services Grants

-If you are considering a withdrawal from classes, book an appointment with a Student Account Services & University Billing advisor that will detail the financial aid and billing considerations unique to your circumstances.
+If you are considering a withdrawal from classes, book an appointment or contact (989) 774-3618 where a Student Service Advisor will detail the financial aid and billing considerations unique to your circumstances.

 Title IV Policies & Procedures